 Wendy has served in many various capacities on the local and state levels of the Iowa, Missouri and California Dental Assisting Associations.
 She has also participated in the Missions of Mercy in Iowa and Missouri.

-Lynda Moan Charlton, CDA, MADAA, lives in Billings, Montana.
+Linda Moan Charlton, CDA, lives in Billings, Montana.
 She is a Certified Dental Assistant, has ACLS certification and has been employed in the private practice of Michael W. Stuart, DDS until 2009 as a chairside assistant and is currently assisting in the practice of Will Winterholler.
-Lynda began her dental assisting career as an on-the-job trained assistant and then challenged the CDA exam in 1999.
-Lynda is a Master in the American Dental Assistants Association.
-Lynda has served on the Executive Board of the Montana Dental Assistants Association, including the Presidency.
+Linda began her dental assisting career as an on-the-job trained assistant and then challenged the CDA exam in 1999.
+Linda has served on the Executive Board of the Montana Dental Assistants Association, including the Presidency.

 Linette Schmitt, CDA, LDA, MADAA, is a graduate from the ADA accredited dental assisting program at Hibbing Community College.
 Linette currently works as a chairside assistant in a large group practice.
 She is a Minnesota Licensed Dental Assistant and a Certified Dental Assistant, and is also certified to administer nitrous oxide analgesia.
 She is a Life Member of the American Dental Assistants Association and holds an ADAA Mastership.